RockRoque/RockRoque/README.md

-- 👋 Hi, I’m @RockRoque and am currently a UX Designer & Developer and am looking to stregthen my design work while broadening my skillset into big data.
+- 👋 Hi, I’m @RockRoque and am currently a UX Designer & Developer and am looking to stregthen my design work while broadening my skillset into working with big data
 - 👀 I’m interested in solving complex problems, building applications that people and businesses use to improve their lives and work
 - 🌱 I’m currently learning more about systems level design architecture, databases, and design -- always
 - 💞️ I’m looking to collaborate on a data visualization project that captures food insecurity data accross the United States